cdaniel/wardleymapstool/README.md

 ![Dilbert strategy picture](https://pbs.twimg.com/media/CFOKU-7WEAEl6WZ.jpg:large)

-If the table below does not ring a bell, you should check [my mapping portal](http://wardleymaps.com/learn.html) in order to gather the minimal required knowledge (for free).
+If the table below does not ring a bell with you, go and check [my mapping portal](http://wardleymaps.com/learn.html) in order to gather the minimal required knowledge (for free).